-At minimum, the contract should clearly provide that any services provided beyond those required by the contract are being provided as a courtesy only, and that the contract does not establish a duty between the arborist and anyone other than the client.
+At a minimum, the contract should clearly provide that any services provided beyond those required by the contract are being provided as a courtesy only and that the contract does not establish a duty between the arborist and anyone other than the client.

 Will this be enough to save the arborist from frivolous lawsuits?
 Probably not in this society.
 But an ounce of careful contract drafting now may be worth a pound of lawyers later.

 Hill v.
 Superior Property Management, Inc., 2013 UT 60 (Utah Supreme Ct., 2013).
 Superior Property Management had held the contract to maintain premises for the Waterbury Homeowners Association for years.
 The form contract called for Superior to mow the grass weekly and edge bi-weekly “throughout the normal growing season” and to “trim . . . small and lower branches” on trees.
 After resident Colleen Hill, while walking her dog one early spring day, tripped on a growth from a tree root, she sued Superior for negligence because it had not trimmed the root.